AF-GRILL/DISPluginForUnreal/README.md

     - Add DIS Entity to Map
     - Remove DIS Entity from Map
 	- Event for managing dead reckoning on all entities in the level.
+- Contains event bindings for received PDUs that are not associated with a specific entity.

 ![DISGameManagerFunctions](Resources/ReadMeImages/DISGameManagerFunctions.png)